etinaude/Simple-Recovery/README.md

 # Simple-Recovery
-A simple password recovery tool written in C# that recovers passwords from various sources
+A Windows recovery tool written in C# that supports both saved Chrome network passwords.

 ### How does it work?
 When a session is launched vulnerabilities in the security of the storage of specific passwords are exploited and thus the passwords are recovered in clear text.
 It then saves these passwords to text files, to the folder specified in App.Config.
 The default path is C:\Data.